 Unlike other materials, soapstone does not absorb bacteria so it is remarkably healthier for your family to use.
 Because the stone is a natural resource, it can be a great option for those who have allergies or sensitivities to certain materials.

 Soapstone has the ability to resist the transfer of heat.
-This allows it to be used in kitchens and around stovetops and allows you to set hot pots and pans directly on the countertop.
-The softness of soapstone allows it to be easily carved.
-Since soapstone is such a soft material, it does scratch easily.
-There isn’t a treatment to prevent these scratches, but if you give it a light sanding and treat it with the right oils on a regular basis, those shallow scratches will come right out and stay out.
+This allows it to be used in kitchens, around stovetops, and allows you to set hot pots and pans directly on the countertop.
+If the stone is scratched a light sanding will remove them.
+If you treat your soapstone with the right oils on a regular basis, any shallow scratches will come right out.

-Soapstone is a nonporous material.
-It is unaffected by the acids that come from things like tomatoes, wine, vinegar, and grape juice which makes it very easy to clean and is not damaged by spills.
+Because soapstone is a non-porous material, it is unaffected by the acids that come from things like tomatoes, wine, vinegar, grape juice, and other common food-related items.
+This makes it easy to clean and maintain over the lifespan of your stone.

 G.M.S.
-Werks has talented consultants on staff to help you bring about real-life transformations in your kitchen, bathroom, outdoor living areas, or anywhere else you’d like to have natural stone featured.
-For more information, contact us today.
+Werks has talented consultants on staff to help you bring about real-life transformations in your kitchen, bathroom, outdoor living areas, or anywhere else you’d like to integrate natural stone.
+For more information, visit our website or contact us today.